Available in our Shaker Heights store only!

 Q. I know my bike is the right size for me; what would I gain from a bike fitting?

-A. Bicycles come in only a handful of sizes.
+A. Most modern bicycle models come in only a handful of sizes.
 When you purchase a new bicycle, we select the correct size for you, and make some basic adjustments, such as the seat height and handlebar height, if possible.
-This process is referred as a bicycle sizing, but is only the first step.
+This process is referred to as a “bicycle sizing”.
+However, this is only the first step.
 There are a myriad of other adjustments possible, but a full professional bicycle fitting is the only way to learn your needs to make these adjustments optimal for your physical attributes and riding style.

 Q. I'm not having any issues on my bike; why should I get a bike fitting?